jsvilling/MSOfficeTerminator/docs/README.md

-# OfficeKiller
+# OfficeTerminator

 ## Overview

-OfficeKiller is a small application written in C#.
+OfficeTerminator is a small application written in C#.
 The application can be used to kill all running word, powerpoint and excel processes.
 I used Costura.Fody to build the application into a standalone .exe file containing all required assemblies.

 ## Usage